angelosk/threat_data/README.md

 ## Stats

 The following are some numbers surrounding Animus activity to date.
-These stats were last updated on June 30, 2015.
+These stats were last updated on July 01, 2015.
 All activity is fully automated.
-* Attacker IP addresses collected: 19732
+* Attacker IP addresses collected: 19739
-* Total SSH attempts observed: 34886699
+* Total SSH attempts observed: 34957415
-* Unique malware samples captured: 955
+* Unique malware samples captured: 956
 * Malicious domains identified: 385
-* Unique passwords collected from sensors: 868158
+* Unique passwords collected from sensors: 868150
-* Unique usernames collected from sensors: 27495
+* Unique usernames collected from sensors: 27509
-* SSH library versions observed from SSH bruteforce tools: 183
+* SSH library versions observed from SSH bruteforce tools: 184

 ## Features